aaronparker/aaronparker.github.io/_posts/2014-01-30-work-around-for-getting-file-transfer-manager-to-download-from-technetmsdn.md

   - MSDN
   - TechNet
 ---
 <span style="color: #993300;">[<strong>Update</strong>] August 8, 2015 - Microsoft have discontinued the Microsoft Download Manager as of March 2015, so the below workload will no longer work.
-If fact there are no workaround now, you&#8217;ll need to rely on your browser&#8217;s download manager.
+If fact there are no workaround now, you'll need to rely on your browser's download manager.
 See this article for more info: <a style="color: #993300;" href="https://msdn.microsoft.com/en-us/subscriptions/aa948864.aspx">Using Subscriber Downloads</a></span>

 > <span style="color: #993300;">Downloading from MSDN</span>
 >